-CloudRF was developed to offer professional radio planning capabilities to busy individuals and organisations who need to plan networks but don't need to spend an inordinate amount of time or money getting there.
-It's built from experience in the field so you get the information you need in open formats you can use and share.
+CloudRF was developed to offer professional radio planning capabilities to busy individuals and organisations who need to plan networks now and to do it on a budget.
+It's built from experience in the field so you get the key information you need in open formats you can use and share.

-It offers most of the features of premium price 'legacy' desktop software, only on mobile and web interfaces and with a few key advantages...
+It offers most of the features of premium desktop software, only on mobile and web interfaces and with a few key advantages...

 - No installation - everything is server based